 The Daily Fix: Gold traders 360-degree playbook

-In this week’s gold video, we maintain a bullish bias on gold, potentially adding to longs priced in USD (XAUUSD) on a move through $1660.
-While also seeing a compelling case to initiate longs in AUD-denominated gold (XAUAUD) on a daily close above 2500.
+In this week’s gold video, we maintain a bullish bias on gold, potentially adding to longs priced in USD (XAUSD) on a move through $1660.
+While also seeing a compelling case to initiate longs in AUD-denominated gold (XAUAUD) on a daily close above"2500.